doppelganger9/blog/src/posts/2019-06-12-cooking-contest.md

 > Wow, in this post I showed you my new side-project [cooking-contest.web.app](https://cooking-contest.web.app) which is built with [Svelte](https://svelte.dev).
 You've seen pictures of failed cakes, my broken *Orange* car, a talk by *Rich Harris*, leaked API Keys, and spoilers about upcoming blog posts on using Sapper to rebuild this blog.
 >
-> I hope you liked it; if you have any questions, or just want to say hi or thanks you, [my DMs are open on Twitter](https://twitter.com/doppelganger9)!
+> I hope you liked it; if you have any questions, or just want to say hi or thank you, [my DMs are open on Twitter](https://twitter.com/doppelganger9)!

 Photo credit from [Unsplash](https://unsplash.com) by @jibarofoto, @brizmaker, @iantuck.